seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 setVolume()
 ~~~~~~~~~~~~~~~~

-Sets a volume level to all speakers in the network.
+Sets a volume level to all speakers.
 The same volume level is set to all speakers.

-The range of volume level is 0 (min) to the maximumVolumeLevel (currently, 50) defined by getMaximumVolumeLevel.
+The range of volume level is 0 to the maximumVolumeLevel (currently, 50) defined by ``getMaximumVolumeLevel()``.

 Setting volume is asynchronous call.
 So, the effect of the API call will occur after a few milliseconds.
-The VolumeLevelChanged callback defined by registerCallbackVolumeLevelChanged() will be called when the volume level of the specified speaker has changed.
+The ``hkwDeviceVolumeChanged()`` delegate function defined in ``HKWPlayerEventHandlerDelegate`` (in HKWPlayerEventHandlerSingleton.h) will be called when the volume level of the specified speaker has actually changed.

-If the volume is being muted, the volume becomes unmuted first, and then set the volume.
+If the volume is being muted by calling ``mute()``, the volume level is changed from the original volume level before mute.

 **Signature:**
 	``- (void) setVolume:(NSInteger)volume;``